Dr. Antonio Rodriguez-Gil

 - Location: GM13 Maurice Keyworth Building

-I joined LUBS-Economics after compliting my PhD in 2012.
-I am currently a Lecturer in Economics and I am Lead Head for Final Year or Year 3.
-I am an active researcher and I am interested on the interactions and feedbacks that exist between the labour market and macroeconomics, and I have published on the existance of Hysteresis effects.
-I have also worked on teh area of Fiscal Policy in developing economies.
-I also have an interest in innovative teaching methods and I currently investigating the contribution of feedback to students satisfaction and performance.
+I joined the Economics department at Leeds University after completing my PhD in 2012.
+I am currently a Lecturer (Teaching and Scholarship) in Economics and I am Lead Head for Final Year or Year 3.
+I am an active researcher and as an economist I am interested on the interactions and feedbacks that exist between the labour market and macroeconomics.
+I have published on the existence of Hysteresis effects.
+I have also worked on the area of Fiscal Policy in developing economies.
+I am also interested in innovative teaching methods.
+I am currently investigating the impact of feedback on performance.
+I have disseminated my pedagogical work in a variety of education conferences and blogs.

 - Lead head of Year 3.
 I coordinate a team of up-to-four personal tutors in final year of the degree.